Jens Pauli Heinesen: Bibliography

 Jens Pauli Heinesen wrote with a colloquial rather than an academic tone, claiming that he had to write in his own dialect.
-His writings are characterized by thematizing the development of Faroese society to modernity, with a critical vision on his contemporary cultural climate.
-Additionally, he wrote partially autobiographical novels such as the seven-volume series Á ferð inn í eina óendaliga søgu (On a journey into a never ending story).
+His writings are characterized by thematizing the development of Faroese society to modernity, with a critical vision of his contemporary cultural climate.
+Additionally, he wrote partially autobiographical novels such as the seven-volume series Á ferð inn í eina óendaliga søgu (On a journey into a Never-Ending Story).
 He also composed the poem Eitt dýpi av dýrari tíð (An Abyss of Precious Time) which was accompanied with melodies by his daughter Ellin.
 The poem was released in 1988 and remains a popular song on the island.